Media portrayals of bisexuality: Music

 In 2003, GLAAD, in a report, focused on bisexual representation in the music industry, noting that bisexuality in music "has been prevalent...dating back to at least the 1920's and 1930's," citing musicians such as Bessie Smith and Josephine Baker, along with Elton John, Janis Joplin, and David Bowie in the 1960s and 1970s.
-Their report noted that in the 1990s "more bisexual men and women in the industry" came out of the closet, including artists such as Ani DiFranco, Tom Robinson, Jill Sobule, Joan Osborne, Sophie B. Hawkins, and Me'Shell Ndgeocello.
+Their report noted that in the 1990s "more bisexual men and women in the industry" came out of the closet, including artists such as Ani DiFranco, Tom Robinson, Jill Sobule, Joan Osborne, Sophie B. Hawkins, and Meshell Ndegeocello.
 The report predicted that this would open the doors for "other artists to come out and express their whole selves through the powerful medium of music."
 This was reaffirmed by The Advocate which stated that there are "plenty of songs about being attracted to both men and women" from LGBT music, sometimes lamenting "what it's like to be bisexual in their music," even songs from heterosexual artists, and listed 29 tracks which focus on bisexuality.

 The Advocate and Pride.com both highlighted various popular music songs about bisexuality.
 Both publications pointed to Panic! at the Disco's "Girls / Girls / Boys" (2013), Demi Lovato's "Cool for the Summer" (2015), The Veronicas' "Take Me on the Floor" (2008), Lady Gaga's "Poker Face" (2008), and Book of Love's "Pretty Boys and Pretty Girls" (1988), as examples of such songs.
 At the same time, College Magazine and Pride.com noted that Janelle Monáe's "Make Me Feel" (2018) focused on bisexuality, while The Advocate and College Magazine said the same about the song "Girls / Girls / Boys" and David Bowie's "John, I'm Only Dancing" (1972).
 Each of these publications listed an array of other songs, but none of these tracks were duplicated on the lists of other publications.